-Do you find it difficult to come up with ideas on what to write about in your newsletter, blog or social media?
+Do you find it difficult to come up with ideas about what to write about in your newsletter, blog, or on social media?
 Are you worried about boring your readers?

 Staying in touch regularly with your potential clients is crucial if you want to get more sales – especially online.
-Your regular useful emails will build up trust and your profile.
+Consistent, useful emails and social media posts will build up know, like and trust and improve your profile.

-Emails are a particularly useful marketing tool to drive more traffic to your website, to build your relationship with potential and existing clients, and to build your credibility and profile with them.
-Blog posts on the other hand, are great to publish more relevant content on your website and make it more specialist – a good starting point to increase your ranking with the search engines.
+Emails are a particularly useful marketing tool for driving more traffic to your website, for building your relationship with potential and existing clients, and for raising your credibility and profile with them.
+Blog posts on the other hand, are great for publishing relevant and educational content on your website to make it more specialised and for showing your expertise.
+They are a good starting point for helping increase your ranking with search engines.

-Here are 24 creative and useful ideas for you to write about that your audience will love to read about:
+Here are 24 creative and useful content ideas for you to write about which your audience will love to read.

 1. Why did you start your creative business?

 Was there a special reason you became your own boss?
 Who or what inspired you?
 Is there a bigger purpose behind your creative business?
-Your audience will love to read more about your personal motivations and life, and writing about the origin of your creative business is a great starting point.
+Your audience will love to read more about your personal motivations and life, and writing about the origin of your creative business is a great starting point whilst also giving you more focus on your why.

-This would make an interesting introductory read in a automated follow up email (or auto responder) when people sign up for your mailing list.
+This would make an interesting introductory read in an automated follow up email (or auto responder) when people sign up for your mailing list.

 2. What’s your creative business name?